rimichaeru/morse-code-translator/README.md

  - Placeholder information which also advises of incorrect input

-Includes an attractive baby blue aeshetic.
+Includes an attractive baby blue aesthetic.